The last big thing

 1991 WAS AN INCREDIBLE YEAR FOR MUSIC LOVERS, AND A HUGE AMOUNT OF GREAT STUFF FOLLOWED.

-Indie music, alternative rock, and brit pop became popular.
+Indie music, alternative rock, and brit pop became popular, and at least one or two great new acts broke through every single month.
 Rage Against The Machine, The Smashing Pumpkins, Pearl Jam, Red Hot Chili Peppers, Alice in Chains, Green Day, R.E.M., Oasis, Alanis Morissette, The Prodigy, and many more innovative acts were just everywhere.

 IF YOU WERE REALLY INTERESTED IN MUSIC, THEN YOU HAD TO BUY AT LEAST ONE OR TWO ALBUMS A MONTH.